I-NERGY/DeepTSF/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC_BY--NC_4.0-lightgrey.svg)](https://github.com/I-NERGY/DeepTSF/blob//License.txt)

+# This repo is outdated.
+For the latest developments of DeepTSF please go to: https://github.com/epu-ntua/DeepTSF

 # DeepTSF

 This is the repository for DeepTSF timeseries forecasting tool.
 The whitepaper for this project can be found in [1].
 For the extensive DeepTSF documentation please navigate to our [Wiki](https://github.com/I-NERGY/DeepTSF/wiki/DeepTSF-documentation).